fish-shell/fish-shell/README.md

 	chsh -s /usr/local/bin/fish

 `chsh` will prompt you for your password and change your default shell.
 (Substitute `/usr/local/bin/fish` with whatever path fish was installed to, if it differs.)

+If you wish to use fish as permanently default shell for specified user:

+	usermod -s /usr/bin/fish username

+`username` for the specified user, and must be run as root though.

 Use the following command if fish isn't already added to `/etc/shells` to permit fish to be your login shell: